tomgrek/mlq/README.txt

 mlq.post('message', functions=['my_func'])
 python3 controller/app.py post message --functions my_func
 curl localhost:5001/jobs -X POST -H 'Content-Type: application/json' -d '{"msg":"message", "functions":["my_func"]}'
 ```

+* Store data and fetch data

+Listener functions can store and fetch data using Redis as the backend.
+This way, they
+can pass data between different workers perhaps on different machines: say you have a graph
+where one computation generates a single interim result that can then be simultaneously
+worked on by two other workers.

+These functions are passed as arguments to the listener function:

+`key = store_data(data, key=None, expiry=None)`: Data must be a string type.
+Key is the key
+in Redis that the data is stored at, leave at None to have MLQ generate a UUID for you.
+Expiry
+of the key (in seconds) is recommended.
+Returns the key at which data was stored.

+`data = fetch_data(data_key)`: Retrieve data stored in Redis at `data_key`.

+* Post a message to the queue from within a listener function

+The API is the same from within a listener function as it is for using the MLQ
+library directly: `job_id = post(msg, callback=None, functions=None)`

+* Block a listener function until the output from another listener function is available

+`result = block_until_result(job_id)`.
+Be careful using this if you have only one worker because all of the worker's execution will be blocked: it won't suspend, process the other job, and return.

 ### Can messages be lost?